 You know, I'd like to come on Sunday.

-They let me.
+They didn't let me.

 And I would disprove my own theory here.

-But I mean, it's I mean, Krugman just wrote, we need World War II.
+But I mean, it's, I mean, Krugman just wrote, we need World War II.

 We need a repeat of World War II to get out of this current recession.